Best Route Assistant

 Is BRA a navigation app?

 No. It’s a planning and calculation tool (costs/time), not navigation.
-You cannot export the calculated route to a navigation app.
+You cannot export the planned route to a navigation app.

-Can I set default values so I don’t have to enter them every time?
+Can I set defaults so I don’t have to enter them every time?

 Yes.
-Use the Assistant’s settings icon and save default parameters—they’ll be suggested for future calculations (you can still edit them ad hoc).
+Use the Assistant’s settings icon and save default parameters — they’ll be suggested for future calculations (and can still be edited ad hoc).

-Does BRA include vignettes for vehicles < 3.5 t?
+Does BRA include vignettes for vehicles up to 3.5 t?

-Does BRA include toll costs, and where can I see them?
+Does BRA include toll charges and where can I see them?

 Yes.
-For each route you’ll see the cost split by countries and—where applicable—by operators.
-Daily vignettes are included; you can preview other options in the vignette price list.
+For each route you’ll see costs split by countries and — where applicable — by operators.
+Day vignettes are included; you can check other options in the Vignette price list.
 Ferry costs are not included.

-No. Time is calculated for continuous driving—without the breaks required by Regulation (EC) 561/2006.
+No. Time is calculated for continuous driving — without breaks required under Regulation (EC) No 561/2006.
 Please plan them separately.

-EURO refers to engine emission norms (EURO 1–6).
-The emission class in BRA is a parameter used for toll calculations (1–5), independent of EURO.
-In some countries (e.g., DE, HU) the cost is also affected by the Total Technically Permitted Weight (field F1 in the vehicle registration)—do not confuse it with GVW (F2).
+EURO refers to exhaust emission standards (EURO 1–6).
+The emission class in BRA is a parameter used to calculate tolls (1–5), independent of EURO.
+In some countries (e.g., DE, HU) the cost is also affected by the Total Technically Permitted Weight (field F1 in the vehicle registration) — don’t confuse it with the Permissible Maximum Mass (F2).

 Does BRA save and store routes?

-In the context of a specific offer, your settings and pricing are saved for you until the offer expires; if you win the negotiation, the arrangements are stored with the accepted offer.
+In the context of a specific offer, your settings and pricing are saved for you until the end of the publication; if you win the negotiation, the arrangements are saved with the won offer.
 If you don’t win, the data is removed when the publication ends.
-There’s no separate manual “save route for later” outside this context.
+There is no separate manual “save route for later” outside this context.

 How does BRA calculate fuel costs?

-Based on route length and the consumption from the vehicle profile (or your custom profile).
-You provide the fuel price and currency; the fuel amount and cost update automatically.
+Based on the route length and the fuel consumption from the vehicle profile (or your custom profile).
+You enter the fuel price and currency; the fuel amount and cost update automatically.

 How do I add my company’s “Other costs”?

-In the Costs tab, click the pencil next to Other costs and enter your per-km rate (e.g., in your currency).
-Recommended method: compute a fixed rate from the company’s fixed costs for a period (excluding fuel and tolls) divided by total distance, with profit margin and risk buffer:
+On the Costs tab, click the pencil next to Other costs and enter your rate (e.g., per km).
+Recommended method: compute a flat rate from your company’s fixed costs for a period (excluding fuel and tolls) divided by total distance, factoring in profit margin and risk buffer:

-Why does my route still have tolls despite “Avoid toll roads”?
+Why does my route still have tolls even with “Avoid toll roads”?

-In many cases fully avoiding toll roads is impossible (e.g., no comparable alternative).
+In many cases it’s impossible to avoid toll roads entirely (e.g., no comparable alternative).
 BRA minimises tolls but won’t always reduce them to zero.

-Sometimes choosing to avoid toll roads can increase the total cost if it results in a significantly longer route.
+Sometimes choosing to avoid toll roads can increase the total cost if it makes the route much longer.

 Why doesn’t the route “react” when I change parameters?
 What am I doing wrong?

-After each change, click Recalculate route—only then will you get updated results.
+After every change, click Recalculate route — only then will you get updated results.

 Why can’t I exclude a country I must pass through?